alegione/alegione.github.io/_posts/2020/2020-06-12-OnlineResearchProfile.md

 # Find an Expert
+__NOTE:__ This section is only relevant to staff at the University of Melbourne, if you're interested in reading about other social media profiles, skip to the next section on [Google Scholar](#google-scholar).

-The Univeristy of Melbourne's research profile is called ['Find an Expert'](https://findanexpert.unimelb.edu.au/).
+The University of Melbourne's research profile is called ['Find an Expert'](https://findanexpert.unimelb.edu.au/).
 Here is where you'll find your biography, a headshot, some research keywords, your research papers and funded projects.
 That is, if you've kept it up to date.
-The method for adding information to these pages is via the University of Melbourne's 'Themis' staff page and 'Minerva Elements' research repository.
+The method for adding information to these pages is via the University of Melbourne's '_Themis_' staff page and '_Minerva Elements_' research repository.
+Minerva is the University's way of consolidating a researcher's grant income and research output, as well as a repository for housing [post-prints](https://en.wikipedia.org/wiki/Postprint) of articles to maximise the audience that can access your work.

+So, if someone searches for you on the internet, your University profile is a pretty good place to include some useful information!
 Below are the steps for updating your profile via Themis

 + Go to [Themis](https://thmprod.themis.unimelb.edu.au/)
 + Go to ‘UOM Research Self Service’ -> Themis Researcher Profile -> Public Staff Profile